misiektoja/instagram_monitor/README.md

 The script requires Python 3.x.

-It uses [instaloader](https://github.com/instaloader/instaloader) library, also requires requests, python-dateutil and urllib3.
+It uses [instaloader](https://github.com/instaloader/instaloader) library, also requires requests, python-dateutil and pytz.

 It has been tested succesfully on Linux (Raspberry Pi Bullseye & Bookworm based on Debian) and Mac OS (Ventura & Sonoma).